Vandy stuns No. 6 Tennessee on Lawrence's buzzer-beating 3

 AP Sports Writer

+Stackhouse called Lawrence’s shot the biggest of his tenure and maybe his favorite spanning both his own playing career in the NBA and now coaching career.

+“We finally experienced it, the Memorial Magic we were looking for,” Stackhouse said.
+“Unbelievable game, unbelievable effort.
+Guys never quit.
+Didn’t look great there for a minute, but we just kept battling.”

-Students rushed the court and joined the Commodores in celebrating easily the biggest win in coach Jerry Stackhouse’s fourth season.
+Students rushed the court and joined the Commodores in celebrating easily the program’s biggest win in nearly 11 years.
 Then the Commodores (12-12, 5-6) celebrated by running along the courtside slapping high-fives.

-Tennessee (19-5, 8-2) had a chance to finish off the win after Olivier Nkamhoua knocked down a 15-foot jumper with 50 seconds left for a 65-63 lead.
+Tennessee (19-5, 8-2) had every chance to finish off the win after Olivier Nkamhoua’s 15-foot jumper with 50 seconds left put the Vols up 65-63 lead.
 Liam Robbins missed a turnaround jumper with 27 seconds for Vanderbilt, and Zakai Zeigler grabbed the rebound.

+Vols freshman Julian Phillips had a chance to dunk in the final seconds but kept dribbling to force another Vanderbilt foul.

+“I am not sure what was going through his head there,” Tennessee coach Rick Barnes said.
+“I don’t think he will ever make that mistake again.”

 Lawrence finished with a team-high 19 points.
 Robbins added 14 and nine rebounds, and Jordan Wright had 12.